 - And Merge Conditional Formatting (G) – if you use this option, then both formatting will be applied to the range and source formatting will take precedence over the old formatting.

-Using Format Painter tool is easy and it is the best way.
+Using the Format Painter tool is easy and it is the best way.
 Just select a cell that conditional formatting you are going to copy → then select the Format Painter tool in the Home ribbon → and finally select the cells that you want to format.

 Conditional Formatting Related Videos